malaakso/pydrolink/API.md

 # Login

 HTTP POST to https://hydrolink.fi/api/v2/login with application/json payload `{"username": "myuser", "password": "mypass"}`.
 Response with application/json payload `{"token": "supersecrettoken"}`.
-Each API call expects this json object in the payload.
+Each subsequent API call expects this token in the payload.
 Token seems to be valid for a very long time.
 When API returns 401 Unauthorized, it is necessary to login again.

 # Apartment information

 HTTP POST to https://hydrolink.fi/api/v2/getResidentCompanyData.
-Response
+Response is text/plain payload

     {
     "name": "Company name",